Avanade/Beef/docs/Entity-Entity-Config-Xml.md

 Property | Description
 -|-
 **`AutoImplement`** | The data source auto-implementation option.
-Valid options are: `Database`, `EntityFramework`, `Cosmos`, `OData`, `None`.
+Valid options are: `Database`, `EntityFramework`, `Cosmos`, `OData`, `HttpAgent`, `None`.
 Defaults to `None`.
 Indicates that the implementation for the underlying `Operations` will be auto-implemented using the selected data source (unless explicity overridden).
 When selected some of the related attributes will also be required (as documented).
 Additionally, the `AutoImplement` indicator must be selected for each underlying `Operation` that is to be auto-implemented.
 `DataConstructor` | The access modifier for the generated `Data` constructor.
 Valid options are: `Public`, `Private`, `Protected`.
 Defaults to `Public`.
 **`DataCtorParams`** | The comma seperated list of additional (non-inferred) Dependency Injection (DI) parameters for the generated `Data` constructor.
 Each constructor parameter should be formatted as `Type` + `^` + `Name`; e.g. `IConfiguration^Config`.
 Where the `Name` portion is not specified it will be inferred.
 Where the `Type` matches an already inferred value it will be ignored.
 `DataExtensions` | Indicates whether the `Data` extensions logic should be generated.
 This can be overridden using `Operation.DataExtensions`.